narvind24/Abstract-Classification-of-arXiv-Dataset-using-NLP-Techniques/README.md

 Contributors: Arvind Balaji Narayan (Pennkey: narvind), Gopik Anand (Pennkey: ganand) and Bharathrushab Manthripragada (Pennkey: mbharath)

-# How to Run the Colab Notebook:
+# How to Run the Colab Notebooks:

 Explanation of each folder and file: